 We are not there yet.
-But what was true about SEO last year, may no longer be relevant.
-It’s a rat race, and the tactics that used to be successful may by now harm your SEO.
+But what was true about SEO last year may no longer be relevant.
+It’s a rat race, and the tactics that used to be successful only recently may by now harm your SEO.

 Here are three (of many) things often touted as highly important to SEO which you should absolutely avoid from now on.

 Google’s initial approach was simple: if many sites link back to site X, site X must be relevant.
 But it is easy to build multiple sites that link to one site.
 Back in mid-2013, Google realized that this feature was being manipulated on a massive scale.
 Websites sprung up with the sole purpose of creating backlinks; whole pyramid schemes emerged to make content look more important.

 Today, the algorithm considers only relevant backlinks important, i.e. one backlink from the BBC to your site is more important than 1000 backlinks from irrelevant sites.

 To determine what a “relevant backlink” is, Google uses thousands of factors over which you have no control.
 The lesson to learn here is simple: don’t waste time attempting to create backlinks, and don’t pay a dodgy consultant to do so.